 White Spots on Tongue: 12 Causes with Treatment

-White spots on the tongue may vary in shape, size, and color.
-They can appear as white patches, bumps, or dots.
+White spots on the tongue can be bothersome and concerning.
+They can usually appear as white patches, bumps, or dots.
 The dots are usually small and look like milk curds strewn across the tongue’s surface.

 What Causes a White bump on the tongue